alondmnt/joplin-plugin-tag-navigator/README.md

   "filter": "rock",
   "displayInNote": "table",
   "options": {
-    "includeCols": "title, artist, country, year, modified",
-    "excludeCols": "notebook, line",
+    "includeCols": "title, artist, country:Country of Origin, year, modified", "excludeCols": "notebook, line",
     "sortBy": "year, artist",
-    "sortOrder": "asc, desc"
+    "sortOrder": "asc, desc",
+    "limit": 20
   }
 }
 ```

 This example searches for paragraphs that have both `#artist` AND `#album` tags, OR paragraphs with `#single` tag, then filters results containing "rock" anywhere in the text, and displays them in a table sorted by year (ascending) then by artist (descending).
+The `country` column header is renamed to "Country of Origin".

 </details>